Analysis: Earl Thomas is gone, so what now for the Seahawks, and how will he be remembered?

 And via Nick Korte of OvertheCap.com, Seattle at the moment would qualify for four picks in 2020, the maximum one team can get, in the third, fourth and sixth rounds and another in the sixth or seventh for losing Thomas as well as J.R.
 Sweezy, Justin Coleman, Brett Hundley, Mike Davis and Shamar Stephen.

-But, those picks can be canceled out by future signings (though Korte wrote that the singing of kicker Jason Myers would not cancel out any of the 2020 picks yet).
+But, those picks can be canceled out by future signings (though Korte wrote that the signing of kicker Jason Myers would not cancel out any of the 2020 picks yet).

 That’s what happened to Seattle last year when they lost the comp picks they could have gotten for losing the likes of Jimmy Graham and Paul Richardson when they then signed the likes of Ed Dickson and Barkevious Mingo.